Tsunami fear for Australia's Lord Howe Island and New Zealand

 “People in areas with threat of land inundation and flooding are strongly advised by emergency authorities to go to higher ground or at least one kilometre inland,” the JATWC bulletin advised.

-Waves reaching up to a level of 1 metre above the normal tide level are possible for some coasts of Vanuatu, Fiji and New Zealand, it added.
+Waves of up to a metre above normal tide levels were possible for some coasts of Vanuatu, Fiji and New Zealand, it said.

+By 9am (AEDT), however, the warnings had been cancelled.
+Authorities said any tsunami threat to mainlands in Australia and New Zealand had passed.

+“Based on the most recent modelling and decreasing tsunami amplitudes at North Cape, Great Barrier Island and the East Cape, the tsunami threat has passed for New Zealand,” the National Emergency Management Agency said.

 -with AAP